 Lacks the SDR brightness needed to overcome glare in a bright room.

 The LG B4 is decent for watching sports.
 Unfortunately, the TV isn't very bright in SDR and struggles with direct reflections, so it's not the best option for watching the game on a sunny afternoon with the curtains open.
-However, there's barely any dirty screen effect in the center of the screen thanks to its very good uniformity, and motion is smooth due to its fast response time.
+However, there's barely any dirty screen effect in the center of the screen thanks to its very good uniformity, and motion is smooth and clear due to its fast response time and clean transitions.
 It does a very good job upscaling SD and HD broadcasts and streams, and it does well smoothing out artifacts when watching games with a lot of compression.
 You also get vibrant and accurate colors, so your favorite teams' jersey looks the way it should.
 Its wide viewing angle means the image doesn't degrade when viewed from the sides of the screen, which is great for watching the game with a group of friends.

 Incredibly wide viewing angle for a consistent image from the sides.